bduval2/ovaview-app/Architecture.md

 One alternative to this encryption method is the traditional end-to-end encryption where both the sender (data subject) and receiver (OvaView) both hold the encryption key.
 This alternative was rejected because of one main disadvantage.

-* No fail-safe preventing server from decrypting data subjects' information. [+ hmm we have that disadvantage with the master table, no? +]
+* No fail-safe preventing server from decrypting data subjects' information. [+ hmm we have that disadvantage with the master table, no? +] {-I think you're right but the master table is also randomized.
+Like we don't have user's actual IDs right? -}
 * More vulnerabilities revealed by one more entity holding the encryption key.

 Our decision to create a dichotomy where the server is unable to decrypt data creates less flexibility, but increased security.
 The privacy benefits include the following aspects.